helm/helm/docs/examples/README.md

 It deploys a `deployment` (which creates a `replica set`), a `config map`, and a `service`.
 The replica set starts an nginx pod.
 The config map stores the files that the nginx server can serve.

+## Guestbook

+The `guestbook` chart is a simple multi-tier app.
+The first tier is Apache httpd-based app that uses Redis master-slave cluster (the second tier).

+The app comprises of `deployment` for the each tier that are accessible thru its corresponding `service`